bespoyasov/refactor-like-a-superhero/manuscript-en/16-declarative-style.md

 }
 ```

-However, this doesn't solve the problem with accidental errors, but only hides it.
+However, this doesn't solve the problem with accidental errors but only hides them.
 In the snippet above, for example, we may forget to add `return`, and the function will work incorrectly.
 We can get rid of the problem by making the selection declarative:

 ```js
 const log = (x, base) => Math.log(x) / Math.log(base);